ma8642/zack-alford-website/README.md

 # About

-This is the code for Zack Alford's website.
-[Github pages link](https://ma8642.github.io/zack-alford-website/)
+This is the code for Zack Alford's professional website.

 # To Run